Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

+The Offline Finding (OF) feature can be enabled on Samsung smartphones in the device settings when the device is signed in with a Samsung account.
+The device will then make an HTTPs request to the \lstinline$/v1/kms/cf/device/registerDevice$ URL of the \lstinline$samsungdive$ server to register itself to the OF network.
+The request contains the following information:

-\begin{itemize} \item Secret key: 16-byte random generated using Java Random. \item Device ID: Base64 encoding of an MD5 hash of the device’s IMEI.
-The IMEI is constant and unique for a device. \item User ID: A value associated with the Samsung account logged in. \item Device type: The type of device being registered. (either Tablet or Mobile). \item Region: The ISO country code associated with the device. \item Client version: The version of the FMM application running on the device. \item SDK version: The Android SDK version the device is running. \item Model name: The device model. \end{itemize}
+\begin{itemize} \item Secret key: 16-byte random generated by Java Random. \item Device ID: Base64 encoding of an MD5 hash of the device’s IMEI, which is constant and unique for a device. \item User ID: A value associated with the Samsung account logged in. \item Other information such as device type, region code, client version, and device model. \end{itemize}

-This information is then sent to Samsung via a HTTPS request.
-If the request is successful, then Samsung responds with a request result containing the following information:

-\begin{itemize} \item Policy: This contains policy settings for how the device should operate when using OF.
-It contains various intervals and windows for specific OF operations including advertising, scanning, payload shuffling.
-It also contains a maximum report count which indicates how many lost devices a helper device can report at one time. \item Target URLs: This contains six Samsung server URLs that are used for various FMM operations.
-Most importantly it includes the URL for reporting locations. \item \texttt{PrivateIDConfig}: This contains a secret key, an IV and a privacy ID pool size.
-This is the basis for the advertisements that an offline lost device generates. \end{itemize}

-The device then stores the information from this response to guide the OF operation.
-The \texttt{PrivateIDConfig} is the most important part for the OF protocol and will be discussed further.
-Receiving a successful response from Samsung marks the end of the registration process.